tahczeban/MechaCar_Statistical_Analysis/README.md

 ## DELIVERABLE 4: Study Design: MechaCar vs Competition
 A ststistical study was formulated to compare the performance of the MechaCar vehicles against the performance of other manufacturers.
-The MechaCar performs against the competition.... the metrics that would be of interest to the consumer are: randomly selectes sample size with adequate sample number
+The MechaCar performs against the competition.... randomly selectes sample size with adequate sample number Some of the additional metrics that would be of interest to both the manufacturer and the consumer are: cost, highway versus city fuel efficiency, horsepower and maintenance.
+For the purpose of this study; however,safety can also be considered and emphasized: a two-tailed t-test could be performed, as the consideration of positive and negative statistics for this metric could be imperative to mortality and morbidity of the users of the various types of vehicles.
--cost:
--fuel efficiency:
--horsepower:
--maintenance:
--safety:

 Metrics to test:
-H0
-Ha
+H0(null hypothesis)
+Ha(alternative hypothesis)
 tests to address hypothesis: t-test data required to run the statistical test random sample with MechaCar and other vehicleas. p-value 0.05, 95% CI level